CVPA Faculty Kathy Miraglia

 KATHY MIRAGLIA: Biography

-Kathy Marzilli Miraglia holds an Ed.D in the Teacher Education and School Improvement Doctoral Program from the University of Massachusetts Amherst.
+Kathy Marzilli Miraglia teaches in the graduate and undergraduate programs in Art Education as an Associate Professor of Art Education in the College of Visual & Performing Arts at the University of Massachusetts Dartmouth.
+Kathy holds an Ed.D in the Teacher Education and School Improvement Doctoral Program from the University of Massachusetts Amherst.
 She earned a Bachelor of Fine Art in painting and a Master of Art Education from the University of Massachusetts Dartmouth.

+Kathy Miraglia is a practicing artist and has exhibited her drawings, paintings and pastels nationally and regionally.
 Her artwork is featured in the book A Passion for Teaching, ASCD (1999).
 Kathy maintains a national exhibition record and a private studio where she pursues drawing and painting.
 Her paintings investigate the important roles woman have played throughout history drawing on the heroic female figure and reflecting her interest in biblical narrative, mythology, and history.
 The images that she creates are also influenced by trips to Italy, in particular, Sicily having been inspired by rich Moorish and Byzantine mosaics and patterns that are prevalent in Sicilian architecture.